 A year ago Pam ran a story asking readers to share your tales of the costly and unexpected expenses from owning your home.
 Your comments — there were 155 in all — painted a vivid and grab-onto-your-wallets picture of dozens of things that could — and did — go wrong in-, around- and under- your houses.
 Oh my.
 I went back through all your real-life stories and picked some of the most shocking to revisit today: A sort of “reality check” reminder that — while owning a home can be a wonderful and fulfilling adventure — it can also be fraught with peril, expense and anxiety.
 And, gulp, a reminder to keep the insurance policies up-to-date and the emergency fund stocked.
+Thanks to Anne Taintor for the humor.

 The following is a sampling of some of the surprise! problems that readers reported the first time we ran this story: